Last Updated: March 22, 2022

 Social media platforms have become modern town squares.
 Almost everyone is there, sharing pictures, important life events, and expressing their opinions.
 With the current tools available – including those listed above – it’s never been easier to find someone’s social media accounts only with an email address.

 There are tools for that as well.
-You can try a manual search on some of the social media platforms, where the person’s email may be displayed in their “About” section.
-If that person owns a business, look for their official website.
+You can try a manual search on some of the social media platforms, reverse email search on social networks, or if that person owns a business, look for their official website.

 Simply log on to the social media network in question and look up the person’s name.
 If the individual is using a pseudonym, try finding the profile of a mutual friend or an associate.
 If you have their email address, then the fastest way to find them is to use tools to find social media profiles by email address free of charge.